Home » Country Living » The 17 Best Types of Cucumbers to Grow at Home {Pickling + Fresh Eating Varieties}

 National Pickling Cucumber

-The National Pickling Cucumber is an heirloom variety that has been around for generations.
+The National Pickling Cucumber is an heirloom variety that has existed for generations.
 This cucumber produces small, dark green cucumbers that are perfect for pickling.
-The fruits grow to be about four inches in length and mature in 50 days.
+The fruits grow about four inches long and mature in 50 days.

 Bush Pickle